ElToberino/Tobers_Multidisplay_XXL/README.md

 *Sure.
 This XXL version has some functions designed for larger displays, but you can easily deactivate them if they don't fit on your display (service messages, combined time/date).*<br>
 <br>
 Why do you recommend V 2.0.17 of ESP32 core for Arduino?<br>
 ***1**.
 The compiled binary file has become very large with core 3 and does no longer fit into the standard sketch/ota partition scheme.
 If you want to compile with core 3 you have to use a custom partition scheme.
-(For further information, check the 'additional files' directory in this repo.) <br>
+(For further information, check the "additional_files" directory in this repo.) <br>
 **2.** With core 3 I faced some issues with http client occurring after about 20 hours of uptime.
 I did a lot of investigation and I'm sure that this is a specific core 3 problem that can not be handled with code adjustments.
 With core 2 everything runs fine for days.*<br>
 <br>
 Can I just update via OTA from my existing *Tobers Multidisplay"?<br>